AustralianBioCommons/how-to-guide-template-test/index.md

 {% include callout.html type="important" content="Click the tiles below to view the pages for creating new How-to Guides!" %}

-{% include section-navigation-tiles-simple.html type="template" %}
+{% include section-navigation-tiles.html type="creating-how-to-guides" %}

 ## Please cite this guide as follows